DragosManailoiu/weatherData/README.md

 I fetched the invetory and stations data from the ncdc weather stations.

-Then I cleaned the data and found the closest station to my location.
+I then cleaned the data and found the closest station to my location.

 I then stored the cleaned data in a sqlite3 database in my file system to persist the data.